Mike Goff (American football)

-Michael Jason Goff (born January 6, 1976) is a former American football guard and coach.
-He currently serves as an Offensive Line coach at San Diego State.
-He was drafted by the Cincinnati Bengals in the third round of the 1998 NFL Draft.
-He played college football at Iowa.
+Michael Jason Goff (born January 6, 1976) is an American college football coach and former professional player who is an assistant offensive line coach for the Colorado State Rams.
+He played as a guard in the National Football League (NFL).
+Goff played collegiately for the Iowa Hawkeyes before being selected by the Cincinnati Bengals in the third round of the 1998 NFL draft.

-Early years
+Early life

 Goff is a 1994 graduate of LaSalle-Peru High School in LaSalle, Illinois.
 In his last season at LaSalle-Peru, Goff was a team captain and had 34 tackles, 24 assists and two sacks at defensive tackle which earned him All-America honors from Blue Chip Illustrated.
 He also was Illinois's sectional heavyweight wrestling champion and finished 6th at the state tournament.

 College career

-Goff played in 47 games (24 starts) during his four-year career at Iowa (1994-1997).
+Goff played in 47 games (24 starts) during his four-year career at Iowa (1994–1997).
 In his freshman campaign Goff played in 11 games.

 He saw action in 12 games, opening the final 11 contests as a sophomore in 1995.
 Goff played in 12 games (one start) as a junior in ‘96 after suffering a back injury in the season opener.
 As a senior, he started all 12 games at right guard in 1997 for the nation’s eighth-ranked rush offense.

 Goff majored in sociology at Iowa.

 Professional career

 Cincinnati Bengals

-Goff was drafted by the Bengals with the 78th pick in the third round of the 1998 NFL draft.
-Future teammate in Cincinnati and San Diego Steve Foley was drafted three spots below him.
+Goff was selected by the Bengals with the 78th pick in the third round of the 1998 NFL draft.
+Future teammate in Cincinnati and San Diego Steve Foley was selected three spots below him.
 Before being drafted by the Bengals in 1998, he posted score of 38 on the Wonderlic intelligence test.
-It was the second-highest score among offensive linemen tested at the ’98 NFL Combine.
+It was the second-highest score among offensive linemen tested at the 1998 NFL Combine.

 In his rookie season, Goff played in 10 games, starting five.
 He missed six games due to a partial ligament tear in his left knee.

 In 1999, Goff started only one game, the season finale.
 The rest of the year, he saw reserve action at right guard.

 In 2000, Goff became the starting right guard for the Bengals.
 During the season, he led Cincinnati's offensive line, playing in 991 of a possible 1,001 snaps.
 He was also a huge reason for the performance of Corey Dillon that year.
 Dillon rushed for 1,435 yards, a Bengals team record and their rush offense ranked second in NFL.

 In 2001, Goff was once again the starting right guard for the Bengals and was the only offensive lineman to play all 1,071 offensive snaps as he and the rest of the offensive line allowed only 28 sacks, fourth-fewest in team history.

 In his fifth year, Goff started all games he played in at right guard but missed three games due to a knee laceration.

 In 2003, what would be his final season with the Bengals, Goff played and started all 16 games.